Warship Wednesday, April 15, 2015: Big Jean and the Boston Brawler

 1948 off St. Nazaire, France

-In the early 1950s, she sailed on a number of good will trips around Europe and to New York but was never fully manned; only carrying half-crews due to postwar funding shortfalls.
+In the early 1950s, she sailed on many goodwill trips around Europe and to New York but was never fully manned; only carrying half-crews due to postwar funding shortfalls.
 She was more of a heavily armed and armored cruise ship and flag-waver than an active ship of the line.

 As a sad note, on the afternoon of 30 January 1956, she was briefly reunited with her old classmate Richelieu while at sea, the one and only time the two French ships maneuvered together underway.